valch85/env-serv-from-scratch/README.md

 ## env-serv-from-scratch
-consist files to spinup k8s on AWS and some services
+consist files to spinup k8s on AWS for some services

 # terraform
 spin up eks clustrer in eu-central-1 region (2 worker nodes) with kubernetes dashboard